anirbanmu/buddhabrot-amp/README.md

 This class represents the core logic of generating the buddhabrot.
 It uses C++ AMP to find complex numbers which escape the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) & mark their path on a "canvas" up until they're considered to have escaped.
 The canvas that is used to record the paths of these escaping points make up the buddhabrot.
 We color a point on this canvas brighter/darker based on how many paths hit/did not hit this particular cell/point.

 ### `BuddhabrotPresenter`
-This class simply takes three canvases of each dimensions (red, green & blue), puts the three color channels into one texture & finally samples this texture into a DXGI swapchain to be displayed on the screen.
+This class simply takes three canvases of equal dimensions for each color (red, green & blue) , puts the three color channels into one texture & finally samples this texture into a DXGI swapchain to be displayed on the screen.

 ### `write_png_from_arrays`
 This function is similar in it's logic to the `BuddhabrotPresenter` in that it takes 3 canvases, combines them into one image & writes that image out to disk as a PNG file.